Home

 What happens if you don’t change your oil?

-You will face many issues if you don’t change your engine oil.
-These include increased wear, worse MPG, overheating, increased emissions, clogged systems, voided warranty, decreased resale value, and potential engine failures.
+Not changing your engine oil can lead to issues like increased wear, worse MPG, overheating, higher emissions, clogged systems, a voided warranty, decreased resale value, and potential engine failures.

-So, there’s nothing positive to be gained from putting your oil change off.
+There’s nothing positive to be gained from putting your oil change off.

+So, what happens when you don't change your oil?
 Here are the eight problems you’ll encounter if you don’t change your oil frequently.

 1. Overheating